1nfocalypse/1nfocalypse/README.md

 - Automated network priority resolution standard
 - Research on Fractionated Cavity Loaders
 - Research on Plausible Deniability XOR Crypters
-- Research and (hopefully) implementation of Shpilrain's Algorithm, based on the undecidability of problems in Combinatorial Group Theory
+- Research and (hopefully) implementation of Shpilrain's Algorithm, based on the undecidability of problems regarding the free word group in Combinatorial Group Theory
 - Research on solutions to decentralized, anonymous, encrypted group messaging.
 - Research on compression efficiency, particularly with regards to finding optimality for expected compression in number of symbols permitted via decompositional preprocessing

-I'm back in school.
-I'm dead to the world until early May.
-Send caffeine and pizza pls.
-I'm still somewhat hard to get ahold of, but I'll fix that soon!
-Thanks for checking out my account.
+Currently funemployed, but my website with professional contact information will be up soon if you are interested in reaching out.